jdm199605/Robin/README.md

 run `Eval.py` to use the trained SSACL model to predict the integrability for any tuples in table T on a certain dataset.
 Then a DFS algorithm will automatically run to get all the integrable sets.
 This task is evaluted by F1 and similarity (Please refer to Sec.
 6.2 for more information).
 ### ICLCF
 Go to ICLCF directory, since this is a train-free method, you can directly run `python eval.py` to make prediction on a specific dataset.
 The evalution metric is accuracy (Please refer to Sec.
 6.2 for  more informtation).
-## Contact
-Thanks for your interest in this work.
-If you have any questions, please do not hesitate to send an email to `daomin.ji@student.rmit.edu.au`.